AikidoSec/safe-chain/README.md

 ### Minimum package age (npm only)

-For npm packages, Safe Chain temporarily suppresses packages published within the last 24 hours until they have been validated against malware.
+For npm packages, Safe Chain temporarily suppresses packages published within the last 24 hours (by default) until they have been validated against malware.
 This provides an additional security layer during the critical period when newly published packages are most vulnerable to containing undetected threats.
-You can bypass this protection for specific installs using the `--safe-chain-skip-minimum-package-age` flag.
+You can configure this threshold or bypass this protection entirely - see the [Minimum Package Age Configuration](#minimum-package-age) section below.

 ⚠️ This feature **only applies to npm-based package managers** (npm, npx, yarn, pnpm, pnpx, bun, bunx) and does not apply to Python package managers (uv, pip, pip3).